loomio/loomio-coop-handbook/coordination.md

     * Contract changes

-    * Visa applications
+    * Visa applications and coordination

     * Act as stewards for short term contractors

+    * Manage leave

-* Connection to Board
+* Board & Governance

     * Liability - board is responsible for certain things that the coordinators execute, so there needs to be a good link between them.
 One coordinator is named as having a special focus on the relationship with the Board.